It Had to Be When Harry Met Sally…

 From Girl meets Boy to Boy and Girl become good friends to…

 When Harry met Sally… (1989) – Trailer HD Remastered, UsSkyPic and photographs © Columbia Pictures

 The film’s leads are played by then Hollywood’s Golden Girl, Meg Ryan and Saturday Night Live (1975-) comedian, Billy Crystal.
-Ryan proves in this movie that she is the darling of romantic comedy in this role, which is very much hers in compared to the others in the running including Brat Packer Molly Ringwald.
+Ryan proves in this movie that she is the darling of romantic comedy in this role, which is very much hers.
+This as compared to the others in the running including Brat Packer Molly Ringwald.
 Although an unconventional leading man – I’d compare him to Bill Hader in Trainwreck (2015) – Crystal made the role his by writing more humour into his role.

 Fastforward to 5 years later where Sally is seen snogging her boyfriend Joe at the airport.
 Harry passes them and recognises Joe, and Sally appears uncomfortable recognising Harry.
 Alone on the plane, Sally is recognised by Harry and they talk then he invites her to dinner claiming they can be friends as they are both in a relationship, her with his friend Joe and him about to be married.
 She turns him down and they part ways again.

-It is then that they become good friends and we see their relationship develop over the course of the year leading to a sweet montage which speaks volumes about their growing relationship.
-Over this time, they talk about their failed dates, their lives, talk constantly on the phone and watch late night movies together tucked up in their beds in their separate apartments in a lovely split screen scene.
-It is obvious by now they are relaxed and can talk about anything with each other and they makes each other laugh..so you hope love will blossom yet again.
+It is then that they become good friends and we see their relationship develop over the course of the year leading to a sweet montage that speaks volumes about their growing relationship.
+Over this time, they talk about their failed dates, their lives, talk constantly on the phone and watch late-night movies together, tucked up in their beds in their separate apartments in a lovely split-screen scene.
+It is obvious by now they are relaxed and can talk about anything with each other and they make each other laugh..so you hope love will blossom yet again.

 Weeper Rating: 😦😦😦😦😦😦 /10

 Sex!
 Now I’ve Got Your Attention Blogathon 2016, No 8.